ryannoblett/linode-hook/README.md

 # Configuration
 First, configure dehydrated per the documentation.
 This hook script is designed under the assumption that dehydrated will run as an unprivileged user (preferrably its own user), and that this user will exist on all target servers for deployment.
 It requires you to configure SSH key authentication between the host that this script runs on and the targets.

-Next, create the /etc/ssl/letsencrypt directory on all target servers, and set the dehydrated user as the owner of it.
+Next, create the deploy path directory (defaults to /etc/ssl/letsencrypt) on all target servers, and set the dehydrated user as the owner of it.
 Then, create subdirectories on each server matching the common name of each certificate you want deployed to that server.
 For example, if you want site1.com on server1, and site2.com on server2, you would create a /etc/ssl/letsencrypt/site1.com directory on server1, and a /etc/ssl/letsencrypt/site2.com directory on server2.

 Once you have that set up, download the dehydrated script and configure it with the following options in the config file:
 - CHALLENGETYPE="dns-01"